TanjaKec/dsbootc/content/module1/installR/_index.en.md

 RStudio is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and work-space management.
 You can check its features by visiting [RSTudio website](https://www.rstudio.com/products/rstudio/features/).

 {{% notice note %}}
-We recomend you check regularly for R/Rstudio updates.
+We recommend you check regularly for R/Rstudio updates.
 {{% /notice %}}

 -----------------------------